FabienHaury/TidyTuesday/Data analysis/Agricultural Production Statistics in New Zealand/README.md

 Key findings from this analysis:
 1. Total farm area expanded by roughly 25% from the early 1970s, then plateaued for about 15 years before declining to below pre‑expansion levels – a downward trend that continues today.
 2. Sheep numbers closely mirror this pattern, peaking in the early 1980s and declining steadily to their lowest recorded levels in 2024.
-3. Crop production has shifted from large sown areas of wheat, barley, and oats in the mid‑20th century towards more intensive maize production and higher yields overall, especially in recent decades.
+3. Crop production has shifted from land-intensive cereals (wheat, oats, barley) toward higher-yield, more intensive systems (notably maize), indicating a structural move toward productivity over scale.
 4. Livestock composition has diversified: while sheep and pigs have declined, deer and poultry expanded from the late 20th century, reflecting changing markets and farming systems.

 The sections below unpack these patterns in more detail.
 We first examine how total farm area has changed over time, then explore major crop groups and livestock populations to understand how New Zealand’s agricultural landscape has been reshaped.